-Extension Necessity Criticality Description Authority Key Identifier Required FALSE The SHA-1 hash value of the new (old) root CA's public key.
-Subject Key Identifier Required FALSE The SHA-1 hash value of the old (new) root CA's public key.
-CRL Distribution Points Required FALSE The HTTP URL of the new (old) root CA's CRL service.
-Two items of information included in this extension: Authority Information Access Required FALSE > The HTTP URL of the new (old) root CA's certificate.
-The HTTP URL of the new (old) root CA's OCSP responder.
-Certificate Policies Required FALSE The following two items of information shall be included in this extension.
-The policy qualifier field in this extension may
+Extension Presence Criticality Description Authority Key Identifier MUST N Only the keyIdentifier field, used to contain the SHA-1 hash value of the new (old) root CA's public key, is present in this extension.
+Its value must be identical to the subjectKeyIdentifier extension of the self-signed certificate issued by the new (old) root CA. Subject Key Identifier MUST N The SHA-1 hash value of the old (new) root CA's public key.
+CRL Distribution Points MUST N The HTTP URL of the new (old) root CA's CRL service.
+Authority Information Access MUST N This extension shall contain at least one of the following: > The HTTP URL of the new (old) root

-Extension Necessity Criticality Description be used as needed.
-When using this field, it may contain a CPS pointer qualifier that points to this CPS.
-All CP OIDs defined in the ePKI CP. ➤ All the CA/Browser Forum-assigned OID(s) referenced in the ePKI CP.
-Key Usage Required TRUE The content in this extension shall be identical to the content of the key usage extension in the new (old) root CA's self-signed certificate.
-Basic Constraints Required TRUE Subject Type=CA Path Length Constraint=None
+Extension Presence Criticality Description CA's self-signed certificate (optional) The HTTP URL of the new (old) root CA's OCSP responder (optional) Certificate Policies MUST N This extension must contain the following information.
+The policy qualifier field in this extension may be used as needed.
+When using this field, it may contain a CPS pointer qualifier that points to this CPS. > All the CA/Browser Forum-assigned OID(s) referenced in the ePKI CP. > All CP OIDs defined in the ePKI CP.
+Key Usage MUST Y The content in this extension shall be identical to the content of the key usage extension in the old (new) root CA's self-signed certificate.
+Basic Constraints MUST Y Subject Type=CA Path Length Constraint=None